Diffusions and random walks with prescribed sub-Gaussian heat kernel estimates: Framework and main results

 Then there exists $C\in (1,\infty)$ such that

 \end{theorem} Our next result addresses the sufficiency of \eqref{e:conddiff}. \begin{theorem} Let $V, \Psi:[0,\infty) \to [0,\infty)$ be doubling functions and let $C_0 \in (1,\infty)$ be such that

-Then there exists an unbounded MMD space $(X,d,m,\sE,\sF)$ that satisfies the full sub-Gaussian kernel estimate \hyperlink{hkef}{$\on{HKE_f(\Psi)}$} and there exists $C_1 \in (1,\infty)$ such that the volume of balls satisfy the estimate \eqref{e:volest}. \end{theorem} We obtain similar results for simple random walks on graphs and also for a sequence of growing finite graphs in Theorem \ref{t:sufgraph}.
+Then there exists an unbounded (that is, infinite diameter) MMD space $(X,d,m,\mathcal{E},\mathcal{F})$ that satisfies the full sub-Gaussian kernel estimate \hyperlink{hkef}{$\on{HKE_f(\Psi)}$} and there exists $C_1 \in (1,\infty)$ such that the volume of balls satisfy the estimate \eqref{e:volest}. \end{theorem} We obtain similar results for simple random walks on graphs and also for a sequence of growing finite graphs in Theorem \ref{t:sufgraph}.